 Background and Foreground control the amount of correction applied to either the person (Foreground) or the backdrop or background in the image.
 Values of Background = 100 and Foreground = 0 means that the full correction is applied to the background, while zero correction is applied to the foreground.
 This provides the most accurate correction, but can result in visible “halos” surrounding the person in the photo on images with very different brightnesses between the foreground and background.
 If you see these “halos” - then increase the Foreground slider value, or decrease the Background slider to make the differences in the exposures less noticeable.
 Increasing Foreground applies a small exposure or color adjustment to the foreground area (the person) in order to decrease the difference in background and foreground.
 Setting Background to a value less than 100 means that the background for this image will be less than exactly the target color.
 This creates some deviation in the background for this image and the backgrounds in the images around it - that can be visible in a yearbook layout when the deviation becomes too large.

-The Sync and Unsync allow you to enable or disable the correction on individual images.
+The 'Enable for current image' checkbox allows you to enable or disable the correction on individual images.
 This can be useful to preview how the Background Balancing will affect a single image, or to disable this feature on photos in the series that don't need balancing.

 Enabling Background Balancing